UniversalDependencies/docs/treebanks/kmr_kurmanji/kmr_kurmanji-feat-Degree.md

 ---
 layout: base
-title:  'Statistics of Degree in UD_Kurmanji-MG'
+title:  'Statistics of Degree in UD_Northern_Kurdish-Kurmanji'
 udver: '2'
 ---

-## Treebank Statistics: UD_Kurmanji-MG: Features: `Degree`
+## Treebank Statistics: UD_Northern_Kurdish-Kurmanji: Features: `Degree`

 This feature is universal.
 It occurs with 3 different values: `Cmp`, `Pos`, `Sup`.